"Your horse doesn't care how much you know, until he knows how much you care.

 • reduced activity of nociceptive pain receptors

 I have witnessed the effects of massage on a range of horses from nasal drainage in an asthmatic horse to a favoured limb standing square.
-It is so rewarding and never ceases to amaze me.
+It never ceases to amaze me.
 Your horse will soon settle into the treatment, I generally find that horses appreciate the relief of muscular release and some will work with me leaning into the pressure or adjusting their stance to gain the full benefit of the work.

 Your horse's emotional, lifestyle, nutritional, exercise and health routines need to be working correctly to help your horse's body heal, repair and maintain itself.
 Massage therapy complements these basic requirements and prompts the body to reset itself so it can regain the health and stability of its internal and external systems.